2022 Maryland House of Delegates election: District 43A

 Following the 2020 redistricting cycle, District 43 was split into two districts, 43A and 43B.
 The new District 43A encompasses neighborhoods in north Baltimore, including Glen Oaks, Charles Village, and Northwood.
-First-term Democratic incumbent Regina T. Boyce, who was elected in 2018 with 32.0 percent of the vote, is running for re-election to a second term.
+First-term Democratic incumbent Regina T. Boyce, who was elected in 2018 with 32.0 percent of the vote, was running for re-election to a second term.
 Fifth-term incumbents Maggie McIntosh and Curt Anderson, who were re-elected in 2018 with 31.8 and 27.2 percent of the vote respectively, announced that they would not seek re-election to a sixth term in 2022.

 District 43B

 Following the 2020 redistricting cycle, District 43 was split into two districts, 43A and 43B.
 The new District 43B encompasses the city of Towson in central Baltimore County.
-District 42A incumbent Cathi Forbes, who was appointed to the seat on October 29, 2019, following the resignation of Stephen W. Lafferty, was drawn into the new District 43B, where she is running for her first full term.
+District 42A incumbent Cathi Forbes, who was appointed to the seat on October 29, 2019, following the resignation of Stephen W. Lafferty, was drawn into the new District 43B, where she was running for her first full term.

 District 44A

 The new District 44A encompasses part of Baltimore County, including Baltimore Highlands and Catonsville.
 Democratic incumbent Roxane L. Prettyman, who was appointed to the seat on August 23, 2021, following the resignation of Keith E. Haynes, did not file to run for re-election to a full term.
-12th District incumbent Eric Ebersole was drawn into the new District 44A, where he is running for re-election to a third term.
+12th District incumbent Eric Ebersole was drawn into the new District 44A, where he was running for re-election to a third term.

 District 44B

 The new District 44B includes neighborhoods in southwest Baltimore County, including Woodlawn, Arbutus, and Catonsville.
-Democratic incumbent Sheila Ruth, who was appointed to the seat on January 31, 2020, after Charles E. Sydnor III was appointed to the Maryland Senate, is running for re-election while two-term incumbent Pat Young announced on May 10, 2021, that he would not seek re-election to a third term, instead running for the Baltimore County Council in District 1 in 2022.
+Democratic incumbent Sheila Ruth, who was appointed to the seat on January 31, 2020, after Charles E. Sydnor III was appointed to the Maryland Senate, was running for re-election while two-term incumbent Pat Young announced on May 10, 2021, that he would not seek re-election to a third term, instead running for the Baltimore County Council in District 1 in 2022.

 District 45

 The new 45th district encompasses neighborhoods in central and east Baltimore, including Broadway East, Frankford, and Armistead Gardens.
-First-term Democratic incumbent Stephanie M. Smith, who was elected in 2018 with 27.3 percent of the vote, and incumbent Chanel Branch, who was appointed to the seat on January 28, 2020, after the resignation of Cheryl Glenn, are running for re-election.
+First-term Democratic incumbent Stephanie M. Smith, who was elected in 2018 with 27.3 percent of the vote, and incumbent Chanel Branch, who was appointed to the seat on January 28, 2020, after the resignation of Cheryl Glenn, were running for re-election.
 Seven-term incumbent Talmadge Branch, who was re-elected in 2018 with 26.2 percent of the vote, announced on April 15, 2022, that he would not seek re-election to an eighth term in 2022.